Non-intrusive implementation of a wide variety of Multiscale Finite Element Methods: Comparison of the classical and non-intrusive MsFEM for diffusion problems

 \subsection{Convergence results in the periodic setting}

 We now study the MsFEM-lin applied to the periodic setting introduced in Sec.~\ref{sec:homogenization} in some more detail.
 To the best of our knowledge, all convergence results known for the MsFEM are obtained in this periodic setting (see e.g.~\cite{efendiev_convergence_2000, hou_removing_2004, efendiev_multiscale_2009, allaire_multiscale_2005,hesthaven_high-order_2014, le_bris_msfem_2013,le_bris_msfem_2014,le_bris_multiscale_2014,le_bris_multiscale_2019}).
 The analysis in these works relies on the explicit description of the microstructure that we summarized in Sec.~\ref{sec:homogenization}.
 In particular, recall the existence of a homogenized diffusion coefficient given by~\eqref{eq:diffusion-hom-coef} and the first-order two-scale expansion~\eqref{eq:expansion-1-hom}.
 We emphasize, however, that the \emph{application} of the MsFEM does not require the periodic setting, nor does it even suppose the PDE under consideration to be embedded in a sequence of PDEs for a family of parameters $\varepsilon$ that tend~0.
+We refer to Sec.~\ref{sec:gen-num} for examples of such numerical experiments.

 Applying the MsFEM to a sequence of matrices~$A^\varepsilon = A^\mathsf{per}(\cdot/\varepsilon)$, we obtain a sequence of effective tensors~$\overline{A}(\varepsilon)$.
 Each~$\overline{A}(\varepsilon)$ is defined by~\eqref{eq:diffusion-eff-msfem-gal} for a fixed value of~$\varepsilon$.
 We have the following convergence result.